 - Improves Platelets

-Take Gluten Free Diet
+Take Gluten-Free Diet

 Most of the people who are suffering from gluten sensitivity have reported severe headaches after eating foods containing gluten.
-According to different researches, sufferers of headaches and migraine have found significant improvement in their condition after giving up gluten.
+According to different researchers, sufferers of headaches and migraine have found significant improvement in their condition after giving up gluten.

 Peppermint & Lavender Essential Oil

 Peppermint and Lavender Oils are two most effective natural home remedies for headaches and migraines.
-Both oils have amazing calming effects that reduce headache to great extent.
+Both oils have amazing calming effects that reduce headaches to great extent.
 Peppermint oil leaves a long-lasting cooling effect on skin and also increases blood flow.
 When we mix peppermint oil with lavender essential oil it soothes muscle contractions and reduces headache sensitivity.

 Consume Fever Leaves

-Many B Vitamins forms neurotransmitters such as serotonin and these are quite effective in healing migraine and headaches.
+Many B Vitamins forms neurotransmitters such as serotonin and these are quite effective for healing migraine and headaches.
 People suffering from these diseases must consume foods rich in B complex vitamins such fish, milk, legumes, spinach, fenugreek, etc.

 Now that you know the main differences between migraines and headaches, do try these simple natural methods to get instant relief without having any side-effects.
 However, if your condition is acute, consult your doctor first before following self-treatment.